|

 Siddharth Garg and

 Farshad Khorrami.
-My research focuses on advancing the visual capabilities of multimodal large language models (LLMs).
+My research focuses on advancing the visual understanding and generation capabilities of Large multimodal models

-During summer 2025, I have joined Adobe as a research intern to continue pursuing this line of work on enhancing Multimodal LLMs.
+During summer 2025, I joined Adobe as a research intern to continue pursuing this line of work on enhancing visual capabilities

 Email /